soulwing/cas-extension/cas-subsystem/MODEL-README.md

    the Names interface.
 4. Add a definition for the subresource path to the Paths interface.
 5. Create a BarDefinition that extends SimpleResourceDefinition.
-See AuthenticationDefinition for an example that defines both attributes and subresources.
+See ProfileDefinition for an example that defines both attributes and subresources.
 6. Create a BarAdd that extends AbstractAddStepHandler.
-See AuthenticationAdd for an example.
+See ProfileAdd for an example.
 Be sure that the populateModel method calls validateAndSet on each of the attributes defined in BarDefinition.
 7. Create a BarRemove that extends AbstractRemoveStepHandler.
-See AuthenticationRemove for an example.
+See ProfileRemove for an example.
 8. Create a BarReaderWriter that extends AbstractResourceReaderWriter.
-See AuthenticationReaderWriter for an example.
+See ProfileReaderWriter for an example.
 Be sure that the attributes method returns an array containing each of the attributes defined in BarDefinition.
 9. Modify the constructor of FooReaderWriter so that it passes an instance